 Door Prize Drawing

 If you pre-registered as a cook, you will be given a second ticket.
-The second ticket is for the Mini Egg drawing.
 The second ticket is our way of saying thanks to the cooks for buying the food, spending hours cooking and serving it, then cleaning up afterward.
 You must be registered as a Cook and actually cook food for the eggfest.

 One additional ticket will be given to the Cook's Assistant.